leegee/webapp-midi-feathered/README.md

 # MIDI Feathered Chords

-A web app to randomise the repetition of notes played over a selected MIDI input.
+A web app to feather notes played over any and all MIDI inputs, outputting to a device of your choice.

+To help with loopback, input and output channels can be different.

 ## NB